PrincetonUniversity/Vatic/README.md

 ## Installing Vatic ##

-After making sure you have a Python version within 3.8 through 3.11 installed (e.g. through `conda create --name vatic-test python=3.11`), clone the repository using one of the following from command line:
+After making sure you have a Python version within 3.8 through 3.11 installed, clone the repository using one of the following from command line:

 ```git clone https://github.com/PrincetonUniversity/Vatic.git```